Sex Crimes Lawyer Phoenix

 ⦁ Sexual contact is defined under A.R.S.
 13-1401 as any direct or indirect touching, fondling, or manipulating of any part of the genitals or anus by any part of the body or by any object or causing a person to engage in such contact.

-Again, our attorneys are sex crime defense experts and have had extraordinary success in defending against these serious crimes with an amazing win record.
+Again, our sex crime lawyers are sex crime defense experts and have had extraordinary success in defending against these serious crimes with an amazing win record.

 Sexual assault is Arizona’s legal term for rape.
 Under A.R.S.
 13-1406, sexual assault is defined as, “intentionally or knowingly engaging in sexual intercourse or oral sexual contact with any person without consent of such person.”